Taxes in Denmark

 Double taxation treaty

 A double taxation treaty protects citizens from double taxation.
-Thanks to bilateral tax treaties between Denmark and other countries, taxes paid in the country of employment will be deducted from the taxes to be paid in the country of residence or domicile, or income that is earned in the country of employment will be taxed only once (in the country where the income originates) and exempt from tax in the country of residence or domicile (citizens are obliged to pay tax from the country where the tax rate is higher).
+Thanks to bilateral tax treaties between Denmark and other countries, taxes paid in the country of employment will be deducted from taxes to be paid in the country of residence or registration.
+Income that is earned in the country of employment will be taxed only once (in the country where the income comes from) and exempt from tax in the country of residence or registration (citizens are required to pay tax from the country where the tax rate is higher).

 European Union citizen working in Denmark